Yomguithereal/pandemonium/README.md

 naiveSample(2, ['apple', 'orange', 'pear', 'pineapple']);
 >>> ['apple', 'pear']

-// Alternatively, you can pass the array's length and get
-// a sample of indices back
+// Alternatively, you can pass a length and get a sample of indices back naiveSample(2, 4);
-naiveSample(2, 4);
 >>> [0, 2]